diegoHr/BitStamp_java_lib/README.md

 ## How to use
-It is a maven project, to create the JAR package only execute `mvn clean package` and it will be in the `target` folder.
+It is a maven project, to create the JAR package only execute `mvn clean package -DskipTests` and it will be in the `target` folder.

 ## Example